Electric field control of a quantum spin liquid in weak Mott insulators: DMRG Data

 \subsection{Entanglement Spectrum}

 As mentioned in the main text, the entanglement spectrum is obtained by considering the mixed transfer matrix $\mathcal{T}^T_{\alpha_1\alpha_2\alpha_3\alpha_4}$, which is constructed by translating the wavefunction $\ket{\psi}$ by one lattice spacing along the circumferential direction, and then contracting its physical indices with those of the original (untranslated) wavefunction.
 The resulting 4-index object (each $\alpha$ index running from 1 to bond dimension $b$) can be diagonalized, with dominant eigenvalue 1 if the wave function is translationally invariant (if the wave function is not translationally invariant, then the momentum is not well defined).
 The eigenvector $V_{\alpha_1\alpha_2}$ corresponding to eigenvalue 1 is itself diagonalizable, and its eigenvalues are $\mu_\alpha = s_\alpha^2 e^{ik_\alpha}$, where $s_\alpha$ are the Schmidt values, and $k_\alpha$ is the momentum around the cylinder~\cite{hauschild_efficient_2018, gohlke_quantum_2018}.
 The entanglement spectrum is therefore $-\log(s_\alpha^2)$.
+The corresponding figures of the momentum resolved, and spin number resolved entanglement spectra are in Figs.~\ref{fig:es_mom} and \ref{fig:es_charge}.